GaneshMSFT/AzureStorageBestPractices/AzureStorageCustomPolicies/README.md

-# Azure Storage Custom Policy: Audit and Enable Blob Soft Delete
+# Azure Storage Custom Policy: Audit and Enable Blob and Container Soft Delete

 **Author:** Ganesh Maddipudi

-This custom Azure Policy ensures that all Azure Storage Accounts have blob soft delete enabled with a configurable retention period.
+This custom Azure Policy ensures that all Azure Storage Accounts have both blob soft delete and container soft delete enabled with configurable retention periods.
 The policy uses a `deployIfNotExists` effect to automatically remediate non-compliant storage accounts.

 ## Overview

-**Policy Name:** Audit and enable Blob soft delete on Storage Accounts
+**Policy Name:** Audit and enable Blob and Container soft delete on Storage Accounts

 **Policy Type:** Custom